agrawal-priyank/machine-learning-clustering-retrieval/README.md

 ## Machine Learning: Clustering and Retrieval

 ### Description
-* Built wikipedia article and image retrieval models by using clustering algorithms such as k nearest neighbors, k means, latent dirichlet allocation, and hierarchical clustering.
+* Built wikipedia article and image retrieval models by using clustering algorithms such as K Nearest Neighbors, K Means, Latent Dirichlet Allocation, and Hierarchical Clustering.
-* Used expectation maximization, locality sensitive hashing, and gibbs sampling to built gaussian mixture and mixed membership models for improved assignment of data-points and clustering.
+* Used Expectation Maximization, Locality Sensitive Hashing, and Gibbs Sampling to built gaussian mixture and mixed membership models for improved assignment of data-points and clustering.

 ### Code
 1. [Nearest Neighbors Search](https://github.com/agrawal-priyank/machine-learning-clustering-retrieval/blob/master/nearest-neighbor-search/nearest-neighbors-features-and-metrics.ipynb)